Changissnz/selfinterest/README.md

 mention of the concept of "self-control" is important for the pragmatics of self-interest economical in decision-making.
-Lastly, practicing of passion can be partly understood by use of the categorization of impulsive (pseudo-controllable) and deliberate habit.
+Lastly, practicing of passion can be partly understood by use of the categorization of impulse (pseudo-controllable) and deliberate habit.